 - Expand instruments available for crisis preparedness and response, by introducing the Catastrophe Deferred Draw-Down Option (Cat DDO) for IDA countries in response to the demand for contingent financing mechanisms;

-- Introduce an IFC-MIGA Private Sector Window to mobilize increased private sector investment in IDA countries, especially in fragile and conflict states, through unprecedented collaboration among IDA, IFC and MIGA to scale up their work in the most challenging markets;
+- Introduce an IFC-MIGA Private Sector Window (see implementation Board paper) to mobilize increased private sector investment in IDA countries, especially in fragile and conflict states, through unprecedented collaboration among IDA, IFC and MIGA to scale up their work in the most challenging markets;

 - Increase non-concessional financing available for transformational projects, through the IDA18 Scale-up Facility (SUF), to meet the very strong client demand; and